Mahislami/IoTHive/Readme.md

 ---

+## 🧾 Deployment Report

+* **Outcome:** IoTHive now runs on a routable live network with the stack hardened (TLS-only ingress, locked-down Mosquitto, and nginx/Grafana auth) so it can safely serve external traffic.

+---

 ## 🤖 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.